China–Iran relations: Trade

-During the Cold War there were unofficial trade relations between Iran and China that have steadily increased over time.
+During the Cold War, there were unofficial trade relations between Iran and China that have steadily increased over time.
 Trade reached $1.627 billion in the 1980s and $15 billion in 2007.
 In 2001, the volume of trade between Iran and China stood at roughly $3.3 billion, and in 2005, the volume of China-Iranian trade hit $9.2 billion.
 Iran's Deputy Minister of Commerce Mehdi Ghazanfari speculated that trade exchanges between Iran and China would exceed $25 billion in 2008.

 In 2005, exports from China represented 8.3% of the total import market in Iran, giving China the second largest share of the market after Germany.
 China's exports to Iran have experienced particularly rapid growth in the past five years, with China replacing Japan as the world's second largest exporter to Iran.
 Iran's imports from China rose by 360% between 2000 and 2005.
 China is now responsible for about 9.5% of all Iranian imports.
 In 1988, the Iranian market opened up to Chinese industry when the PRC began economic restructuring.

-Once profitable trade relations were established, the PRC invested in Tehran's subway systems, dams, fishery, and cement factories while Iran helped supply China with the highly desired minerals coal, zinc, lead, and copper.
-Trade between the two states also included power generation, mining, and transportation equipment along with arms and consumer goods such as electronics, auto parts, and toys.
+Once profitable trade relations were established, the PRC invested in Tehran's subway systems, dams, fishery, and cement factories while Iran helped supply China with the highly desired minerals of coal, zinc, lead, and copper.
+Trade between the two states also included power generation, mining, and transportation equipment, along with arms and consumer goods such as electronics, auto parts, and toys.
 Iran is full of Chinese products and cars.

 Iran–China trade value reached $45 billion in 2011 and was expected to increase to $50 billion by 2012.

 Ali Akbar Salehi, Iran's former representative to the International Atomic Energy Agency, said that the two countries "mutually complement each other.
 They have industry and we have energy resources".

-In January 2023, The Overseeing Chief of the Chabahar Free Zone Organization Amir Moghaddam reported that the primary holder dispatch leaving from China docked at Iran's key harbor of Chabahar, marking the foundation of the direct coordinate shipping line between China and Iran's southeastern seaport.
-He said that Chinese ships already emptied in Bandar Abbas, the capital city of the southern area of Hormuzgan, with their cargos at that point being exchanged to Chabahar in Sistan-Baluchistan Territory by means of little ships.
-With the foundation of the coordinated shipping line between China and Chabahar, cargos are conveyed ten days prior, whereas fetched of stacking and emptying is decreased by 400 dollars per holder, the official clarified.
+In January 2023, the Overseeing Chief of the Chabahar Free Zone Organization Amir Moghaddam reported that the primary holder dispatch leaving from China docked at Iran's key harbor of Chabahar, marking the foundation of the direct coordinate shipping line between China and Iran's southeastern seaport.
+He said that Chinese ships already emptied in Bandar Abbas, the capital city of the southern area of Hormuzgan, with their cargo, at that point, being exchanged to Chabahar in Sistan-Baluchistan Territory by means of little ships.
+With the foundation of the coordinated shipping line between China and Chabahar, cargoes are conveyed ten days prior, whereas fetched of stacking and emptying is decreased by 400 dollars per holder, the official clarified.

+In 2023 the volume of Iran's export to China was $4.59B.
+Iran mainly exported to China ore, slag and ash (29.5%), plastic and articles of steel or iron (27.5%) and organic chemical (15.9%).

+The volume of Chinees export to Iran in 2023 was $10B.
+China mainly exported to Iran machinery, mechanical appliances and parts (22.4%), electrical machinery and electronics (15.5%), cars, tractors, and trucks (24.9%).

+As of 2025, Iran's largest trading partner is China.